Durward L. Allen

 Position Organization Location Date

-Associate professor of Wildlife Ecology Purdue University West Lafayette 1954 -1976
+Associate professor of Wildlife Ecology Purdue University West Lafayette , IN 1954 -1976

 Assistant Chief, Wildlife Research Branch